 Whisk two eggs in a small bowl with one teaspoon of water and place in the skillet on a Medium heat.

 Add in a third of the potatoes, chorizo, green capsicum and red onion until the omelette is no longer sticking to the bottom of the pan.

 Serve with slices of red capsicum, one dessert spoon of Romesco sauce, a handful of rocket with a sprinkle of olive oil and top with prosciutto.

 Just delicious!
-Was almost as good as the Spanish omelette at 8 days café
+Was just as good as the Spanish omelette at 8 Days Cafe.